infracost/infracost/contributing/add_new_resource_guide.md

 `UnitMultiplier` is used to calculate the cost of component quantity correctly.
 For example, if a price is `$0.02 per 1k requests`, and assuming the amount is 10,000, its cost will be calculated as `quantity/unitMultiplier * price`.
 - `HourlyQuantity` or `MonthlyQuantity` attributes specify the quantity of the resource.
 If the measurement unit is `GB`, it will be the number of gigabytes.
 If the unit is `hours`, it can be `1` as "1 hour".
 `ProductFilter` is a struct that helps uniquely identify components' "product" in the Pricing API database.
 It uses the information we find from our [price search](#price-search) step.
 - `PriceFilter` helps identify the exact price of the "product."
 Usually, it's only one, but if there are pricing tiers, its filters can pick the correct value.
-TODO: Add a reference to usage examples.

 We already can populate some placeholders like names and units from the GitHub issue.